Research Catalogue Extended Guide

 Audio tool upload dialog

-To minimize loading times, audio files are automatically compressed.
+To minimize loading times for readers, audio files are automatically compressed.
 During the transcoding process, the name will be grayed out in the media list and a text will be shown in the preview.

-RC encodes with a bitrate of 256 bits per second.
+RC encodes with a bitrate of 256 kB per second.
 For further information and technical questions see FAQ 2.6 or contact the RC User Support.

 Style